- Social Responsibility

 2. About two thirds of teens who say they abuse prescription drugs get them from family members, friends and acquaintances.1

 To help prevent prescription drugs from falling into the wrong hands, we created the Medication Disposal for Safer Communities program.
 Through this program, police departments can apply to receive a drug collection unit to help their communities safely discard unwanted medications, including controlled substances.
-Since 2014, we have donated a total of 762 drug collection units to police departments in 43 states, and by the end of 2016, the program had collected more than 81.6 metric tons of prescription drugs.
+Since 2014, we have donated a total of 800 drug collection units to police departments in 43 states, and has collected more than 100 metric tons of prescription drugs.

 3. In 2015, more than 50,000 people in the U.S. died from drug overdoses.2 More than 60 percent of cases involved an opioid.3

-4. CVS Health pharmacists have educated more than 170,000 students about the dangers of prescription drug abuse.
+4. CVS Health pharmacists have educated nearly 300,000 students about the dangers of prescription drug abuse.

 Peer pressure, ease of access to prescription medications and a general lack of knowledge about the risks of opioid use can make for a deadly combination.
 Our Pharmacists Teach program provides teens with the facts about prescription drug abuse.
 Our pharmacists visit high school health classes on a volunteer basis, where they give a powerful presentation that includes stories of real youths whose lives were changed forever by their choice to abuse prescription painkillers.